SolidOS/solid-ui/README.md

 These are HTML5 widgets which connect to a solid store.
 Building blocks for solid-based apps.
 Vanilla JS.
 Includes large widgets like chat, table, matrix, form fields, and small widgets.

-See [storybook](http://solidos.github.io/solid-ui/examples/storybook/) for SolidUI widgets.
+See [Solid-Ui Storybook](http://solidos.github.io/solid-ui/examples/storybook/) for SolidUI widgets.
-See [API](https://solidos.github.io/solid-ui/Documentation/api/) for SolidUI functions.
+See [Solid-UI API](https://solidos.github.io/solid-ui/Documentation/api/) for SolidUI functions.
-See [Forms](https://solidos.github.io/solid-ui/Documentation/form-examples/demo.html) for UI vocabulary implementation.
+See [Forms introduction](./Documentation/FormsReadme.md) for UI vocabulary implementation.

 Table of content:
 - Getting started(#getting-started)